ClaudioESSilva/claudioessilva.github.io/content/post/2024-03-10-What-happens-when-we-drop-a-column-on-a-SQL-Server-table-Where-my-space.md

 ## How to find a data page?
 To be able to check the content of a page we first need a way to find which pages are allocated to a specific table.

-For that we can either use the `DBCC IND` command - which isn't official documented:
+For that, we can either use the `DBCC IND` command - which isn't officially documented:

 ``` SQL
 -- The syntax